Written By: Devin Golden

 Biphasic Mesothelioma Surgery

-Biphasic mesothelioma can be treated with three surgical procedures, depending on where the cancer forms.
+Biphasic mesothelioma surgery can eliminate tumors from the patient’s body.
 Patients with biphasic pleural mesothelioma have two options: extrapleural pneumonectomy and pleurectomy with decortication.
 Patients with biphasic peritoneal mesothelioma only have one surgical option: cytoreduction with heated intraperitoneal chemotherapy (HIPEC).

 Extrapleural pneumonectomy (EPP) for biphasic pleural mesothelioma removes the affected inner pleural lining of the lung (visceral pleura), the outer pleural lining of the chest wall (parietal pleura), the entire diseased lung, and potentially part of the diaphragm and the lining around the heart (pericardium).